MicrosoftDocs/power-platform/power-platform/admin/policies-communications.md

 - Next steps

 ### Communications for releases, package deployments, and awareness
-The [Microsoft 365 Message Center](https://docs.microsoft.com/office365/admin/manage/message-center?view=o365-worldwide) will display information specific to managing the Dynamics 365 for Customer Engagement service, including changes with the service and releases or feature offerings.
+The [Microsoft 365 Message Center](https://docs.microsoft.com/office365/admin/manage/message-center?view=o365-worldwide) will display information specific to managing the Dynamics 365 apps service, including changes with the service and releases or feature offerings.
 The messaging can be informational in nature, drive specific actions, or both.
 The target audience for these communications are Customer Engagement System Administrators or individuals designated to run the service.

  <a name="BKMK_PostPurchase"></a>